 UCAS code: See course combinations

-Course duration: 4 or 5 years with year abroad (BA).
+Course duration: 4 years with year abroad (BA)

 Other course requirements

 Tel: +44 (0) 1865 270750

 Please note that there may be no data available if the number of course participants is very small.